Citi® Double Cash Card

 When you think of saving on gas, you may automatically think of gas credit cards, quarterly bonuses and cashback cards.
 However, don’t underestimate travel cards.
 This may sound unconventional, but driving is a major form of traveling too, so they actually go hand in hand.

-For example, by using the Hilton Honors™ Surpass® Card from American Express you can earn six Hilton Honors bonus points per dollar on gas, restaurants and supermarkets.
+For example, by using the Hilton Honors™ Ascend Card you can earn six Hilton Honors bonus points per dollar on gas, restaurants and supermarkets.
 Not to mention this card has a 100,000 points sign-up bonus and a free weekend night award after your first year of membership.
 To get the sign-up bonus you have to spend $3,000 on the card within the first three months.

 It is a good idea to double dip whenever possible.
 As far as gas rewards go, this means joining loyalty programs at gas stations where you may purchase gas and groceries.
 This is simple, and you can usually join on the spot and they are free.
 You can get these cards with any type of credit, and they do not require a credit check.
 They usually require little personal information, but sometimes you can get away with not providing anything at all.
 Some of may allow you to link a credit card to the loyalty account for easy instant rewards.
 Many gas stations have an app that will make it easy to earn and redeem points, as well as to keep up with their promotions.